mohrez86/pyllmut/docs/user/start.md

     ```

 5. Activate the virtual environment
-created in the previous step (if you created it):
+created in the previous step (if created):

     ```bash
     source env/bin/activate